16: Re-inventionBy Stella Cardus

-QueenSpark has periodically re-invented itself in order to face new challenges, adopt new technologies, and renew its strategies for reaching the ‘lesser-heard’ voices.
+As well as going back to basics, QueenSpark re-invented itself to face new challenges, adopt new technologies, and renew its strategies for reaching ‘lesser-heard’ voices.

 On 20 October 2011 we launched an online photographic collection of historic and contemporary images of the city.

-In 2012 QueenSpark Books celebrated its 40th anniversary becoming the longest standing community publisher in the UK.
+In 2012 we celebrated our 40th anniversary as the longest standing community publisher in the UK.

 Then, we were awarded Arts Council England funding for 'Alt-Brighton', a project designed to use the history of Brighton & Hove as a starting point for imaginative fiction...